76 Ferry Hill Road, Marshfield, MA, USA

 Owned By: Ferry Hill Day Camp

-Summer day camp for children on the banks of Little’s Creek in Marshfield.
+Education center and summer day camp for children on the banks of Little’s Creek in Marshfield.
 Former longtime location of the Marshfield Branch YWCA.
+For a short walk nearby, look for Ferry Hill Thicket, diagonally across the street.

 Ferry Hill Day Camp is an inclusion-based center with a community committed to kindness.
 It offers workshops, conferences and events, plus yoga and a summer day camp.
-The camp’s founder cites the bucolic setting as one of its many enriching features.
+Amy Gordon, the camp’s founder and Ferry Hill Center’s Board President cites the bucolic setting as one of its many enriching features.

 There are no public trails at Ferry Hill Day Camp, but the Ferry Hill Thicket (conservation area) is located across the street.